jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+14-02-2023 More new languages

+I'd really appreciate it if people stopped writing in languages that I don't understand.
+First French, now some probabilistic algorithms.
+I mindlessly sent some paper on the chat that I have with my supervisors because the results there looked interesting from the wording even though I'm not sure what they meant.
+And then I found out that these are some probabilistic nonsense.
+And yea, I technically majored in maths with speciality in probability.
+You know what?
+I despise probability.
+I don't really want to look at that paper.
+I'll probably end up doing so anyways, but what have I gotten myself into.

+On the bright side I had a meeting with my supervisors today and for the first time in a while I was at least partially productive after it.
+Only partially, but it's still something.

+I'm not sure how I feel about writing these blogs, it's been more annoying than fun recently.
+But that's probably temporary.

 13-02-2023 I'm lost

 First of all, I was sick the rest of the last week,